sindhuy30/FastAPI/README.md

-# Task-Tracker - FastAPI Project
+# TaskTracker - FastAPI Project

 This is a simple TaskTracker built to create new tasks or todo's using FastAPI.